 He serves on various mediation and arbitration rosters including the rosters of the American Arbitration Association, National Academy of Distinguished Neutrals, Federal Eastern District Court of New York, CPR Institute for Dispute Resolution, International Chamber of Commerce (ICC), and CCPIT Mediation Center (Beijing).
 He also serves on the Law School Facilitation Panel of the Association of American Law Schools.

-He has served actively on numerous local, national, and international dispute resolution committees, including the ADR Section of the NYS Bar Association (former chair), various committees for the ABA Section of Dispute Resolution, the Awards Committee of the CPR Institute for Dispute Resolution, and on two Task Forces for the IMI (International Mediation Institute) in The Hague.
+He has served actively on numerous local, national, and international dispute resolution committees, including the ADR Section of the NYS Bar Association (former chair), various committees for the ABA Section of Dispute Resolution, the Awards Committee of the CPR Institute for Dispute Resolution, and two Task Forces of IMI (International Mediation Institute) in The Hague.

 Trainings and Lectures